 This month, 102 WGU Night Owls who completed their capstones in 2015 are being recognized for their outstanding work.
 To celebrate student excellence in the completion of this important endeavor, WGU grants Capstone Excellence Awards.
 On an on-going basis, capstone faculty nominate deserving individuals with whom they have worked on

 WGU is proud to invite you to our 2016 Black History Month Symposium.
 Presentations are free and will take place the week of February 22–26.
 Check the schedule below.
 If you find a sesson—or sessions!—that interest you: Mark your calendar and set yourself an appointment reminder for the date and

 The time has come— #WGUGrad weekend is upon us!
 In Orlando, Florida, this Saturday, some 6,000 people—grads, family, friends, supporters, faculty, and staff—will gather to celebrate the graduating class of Winter 2016, which includes graduates who earned their degrees from July 2015 to January 2016.
 This class includes more than

 We’re on a mission to help working adults across the country earn the bachelor’s and master’s degrees they need but have yet to complete.
 We still have a long way to go—37 million adults with some college experience but no degree, and many, many more with an undergrad degree who

-A message from your WGU mentors Once or twice a year, mentors may be harder to reach because we are attending academic meetings and commencement.
-Your regular mentor calls might be rescheduled, and it might take us longer than usual to get back to you when you have questions.
-We
+A message from your WGU faculty members Once or twice a year, mentors and instructors may be harder to reach because we are attending academic meetings and commencement.
+Your regular mentor calls might be rescheduled, and it might take us longer than usual to get back to you when you

 As we close the calendar on another year, we wanted to take a look back at all the news stories that made 2015 such a banner year for WGU.
 The biggest stories, of course, were each individual student’s successes, struggles, and victories.
 This year alone, 14,994 Night Owls—and counting—have earned